satelliteworkshops/deep-clean-your-git-repositories/README.md

 # Deep clean your Git repositories

 Welcome! :wave: This is the source repository for the [Deep clean your Git repositories](https://githubsatellite.com/workshops/#deep-clean-your-git-repositories) Satellite Workshop.
-Please complete the prerequisites below before the workshop if you would like to follow along with the exercises.
+Please complete the prerequisites below before the workshop if you would like to follow along the exercises.

 #### Prerequisites